eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     :end-before: <!-- ROOTED TYPES END -->
     :dedent: 4

-Finally, each type of tag can contain one or more Type definition.
+Finally, each type of tag can contain one or more :ref:`Type definitions <Type definition>`.
-Defining several types inside a *type* tag or defining each type in its own *type* tag has the same result.
+Defining several types inside a *type* tag or defining each type in its *type* tag has the same result.

+.. _Type definition:

 Type definition
 ^^^^^^^^^^^^^^^